apache/fury/docs/guide/java_serialization_guide.md

 checker.allowClass("org.example.*");
 ```

-Fury also provided a `org.apache.fury.resolver.AllowListChecker` which is allowed/disallowed list based checker to
+Fory also provided a `org.apache.fory.resolver.AllowListChecker` which is allowed/disallowed list based checker to
 simplify
 the customization of class check mechanism.
 You can use this checker or implement more sophisticated checker by
 yourself.